nazunalika/linux-guide-and-hints/source/el/nat.rst

 FirewallD
 +++++++++

-When using firewalld, CentOS 7+ and all Fedora's can setup a simple NAT with masquerade without having to know iptables or nftables syntax.
+When using firewalld, Rocky Linux 7+ and all Fedora's can setup a simple NAT with masquerade without having to know iptables or nftables syntax.
 This may be more or less ideal for some users who want to quickly get a NAT and router going.
 The drawback is that the syntax and knowing how the rules work are hidden behind a frontend.
 To setup a NAT:

 .. code-block:: shell